allankcrain/CenturyLink/README.md

 ### Testing

 By default, the server starts up on port 8000.
-The main endpoint is `/followertree/username/[username]`, which can be accessed either simply through a web browser (`http://localhost:8000/followertree/username/allankcrain`) or through an application such as Postman.
+The main endpoint is `/followertree/login/[login]`, which can be accessed either simply through a web browser (`http://localhost:8000/followertree/login/allankcrain`) or through an application such as Postman.

-There is also a secondary API endpoint `/followertree/id/[id]` which operates identically (other than taking a GitHub ID instead of a username--see Notes section below).
+There is also a secondary API endpoint `/followertree/id/[id]` which operates identically (other than taking a GitHub ID instead of a login--see Notes section below).

 The APIs accept optional GET parameters for width and depth limits on the returned trees.
 By default, it uses a width of 5 and a depth of 3.